uhlin/enhanced-duc/README.md

 ## Program options ##

+    -h           Print help
-    -c           Create a config file and exit.
-Will prompt.
+    -c           Create a config file by asking the user for input.
-    -x <path>    Load a config file from a custom location.
+                 The user will be given the opportunity to choose a location for the config file, i.e. where to create it.
+    -x <path>    Start the DUC with the config file specified by path -D           Turn on debug mode
-    -o           Don't cycle.
-Update the host(s) only once.
+    -o           Don't cycle, i.e. don't periodically check for IP changes.
+Only update the hostname(s) once.
-    -B           Run in the background.
+    -B           Run in the background and act as a daemon

-Example: `educ_noip -c`

 ## Good to know ##